hartwigmedical/hmftools/amber/README.md

-min_mapping_quality | 1| Minimum mapping quality for an alignment to be used min_base_quality | 13| Minimum quality for a base to be considered min_depth_percent | 0.5 | Only include reference sites with read depth within min percentage of median reference read depth min_depth_percent | 1.5 | Only include reference sites with read depth within max percentage of median reference read depth min_het_af_percent | 0.4 | Minimum allelic frequency to be considered heterozygous max_het_af_percent | 0.65 | Maximum allelic frequency to be considered heterozygous
+min_mapping_quality | 1| Minimum mapping quality for an alignment to be used min_base_quality | 13| Minimum quality for a base to be considered min_depth_percent | 0.5 | Only include reference sites with read depth within min percentage of median reference read depth max_depth_percent | 1.5 | Only include reference sites with read depth within max percentage of median reference read depth min_het_af_percent | 0.4 | Minimum allelic frequency to be considered heterozygous max_het_af_percent | 0.65 | Maximum allelic frequency to be considered heterozygous